Why choose the MATE Desktop

 Compared to the other options provided by the Debian installer:

 - MATE is ideal for a stable distro such as Debian 10 (same with Xfce).
 It is developed at a rather slow yet steady pace, perfectly complementing the stability and predictability of the underlying OS.
-Debian is a poor fit for tracking DEs like GNOME and KDE Plasma that are developed at a rather fast pace.
-For instance, the GNOME version in ‘buster’ is already one release behind upstream and will be almost two by the time it becomes the new ‘stable’ (expected in the summer of 2019).
+Debian is a poor fit for tracking DEs like GNOME and KDE Plasma that are developed at a somewhat fast pace.
+For instance, the GNOME version in ‘buster’ (3.30) is already one release behind upstream and will be two by the end of summer 2019.
 The gap will continue to widen every six months, ceteris paribus.
-Similar story with KDE.
+Similar story with KDE Plasma.

 - MATE is fairly modular, much like Xfce.
 You can use its individual components without having to run the entire session.
-And unlike Xfce, MATE has already completed the migration to GTK3 (last checked: 2019-04-24).
+And unlike Xfce, MATE has already completed the migration to GTK3 (last checked on 2019-07-01).

 - Compared to Xfce, MATE does not need to pull in packages from another DE in order to function properly.
 Whereas Xfce lacks its own archive manager, document viewer, calculator, among others.